maherou/Teaching/files/CS373/2021-Spring-Guest-Talk.md

 location: "Collegeville, MN, USA"
 ---

-### CSCI 373: Guest Talk - Ryan Tillotson
+### CSCI 373: Guest Talk - Ryan Tillotson, Google

+**Title: A Perspective on Continued Learning in the Software Industry**

+**Date & Time:** Feb 16, 2021 04:30 PM Central Time (US and Canada)

 **Registration:** Registration is required using this [Zoom link](https://csbsju.zoom.us/meeting/register/tJAod-ytpjojHdYI0GElCn0e6sS50aJ1FbM6).
 After registering, you will receive a confirmation email containing information about joining the meeting.

-**Date & Time:** Feb 16, 2021 04:30 PM Central Time (US and Canada)

-**Title: A Perspective on Continued Learning in the Software Industry**

 **Abstract**